modirishabh/git-actions-course/README.md

 - **Dockerfile Creation**: Add a Dockerfile specifying the base image (e.g., `alpine:3.10`), copy the `entrypoint.sh` script into the container, and set the entry point.
 - **Metadata and Workflow**: Create an `action.yml` metadata file to define inputs, outputs, and Docker settings.
 Then, add a workflow file to test the Docker action by running it on a GitHub runner.

-**8 Continuous Integration **
+# 8 Continuous Integration

-**Continuous Integration (CI)**: This is a process where you regularly test your code to make sure it works correctly.
+**Continuous Integration (CI):** This is a process where you regularly test your code to make sure it works correctly.
 Think of it as a way to catch mistakes early.

-**Unit Testing and Code Coverage**: These are methods to check if small parts of your code work as expected and how much of your code is tested.
+- **Unit Testing and Code Coverage:** These are methods to check if small parts of your code work as expected and how much of your code is tested.
-**Code Scanning**: This helps find errors and security issues in your code automatically.
+- **Code Scanning:** This helps find errors and security issues in your code automatically.
-**Dependabot and Secret Scanning**: Dependabot helps keep your code's dependencies up to date, and secret scanning checks for sensitive information in your code.
+- **Dependabot and Secret Scanning:** Dependabot helps keep your code's dependencies up to date, and secret scanning checks for sensitive information in your code.
-**Code Owners and Branch Protection**: These features help manage who is responsible for different parts of the code and protect important parts of your code from unwanted changes.
+- **Code Owners and Branch Protection:** These features help manage who is responsible for different parts of the code and protect important parts of your code from unwanted changes.

-**8.1 Set up unit testing and code coverage, part 1** **Unit Testing**: Helps ensure that individual units of code function correctly by catching bugs early.
-It involves writing test cases to verify that the code produces the expected results.
+## 8.1 Set up unit testing and code coverage, part 1

+- **Unit Testing:** Helps ensure that individual units of code function correctly by catching bugs early.
-**Code Coverage:** Measures how much of your code is tested.
-It tracks lines, branches, and functions that have tests, helping identify untested areas that might contain bugs.
+- **Code Coverage:** Measures how much of your code is tested.

-**Tools**: Various tools are available for unit testing and code coverage, depending on the programming language (e.g., JavaScript, Python, Java).
+**Tools:** Various tools are available for unit testing and code coverage, depending on the programming language (e.g., JavaScript, Python, Java).

-**8.2 Set up unit testing and code coverage, part 2** **Create a Repository**: Go to GitHub, create a new public repository with a README file and a .gitignore file for Node.js.
+## 8.2 Set up unit testing and code coverage, part 2

+- **Create a Repository:** Go to GitHub, create a new public repository with a README file and a .gitignore file for Node.js.
-**Clone the Repository:** Copy the repository URL and clone it using Visual Studio Code.
+- **Clone the Repository:** Copy the repository URL and clone it using Visual Studio Code.
-**Set Up the Project**: Open the terminal in VS Code and initialize the project with npm init -y.
-                    Install Jest for unit testing with npm install --save-dev jest.
+- **Set Up the Project:** Open the terminal in VS Code and initialize the project with `npm init -y`.
+Install Jest for unit testing with `npm install --save-dev jest`.
-**Write Code and Tests:**
-Create a folder named src and add a file appOperations.js with a function to multiply two numbers.
-Create a __tests__ folder with a file appOperations.test.js to write test cases for your function.
+- **Write Code and Tests:** Create a folder named `src` and add a file `appOperations.js` with a function to multiply two numbers.
+Create a `tests` folder with a file `appOperations.test.js` to write test cases for your function.
-**Run Tests**: Configure Jest in package.json and run npm test to execute the tests.
+- **Run Tests:** Configure Jest in `package.json` and run `npm test` to execute the tests.
-**Add Code Coverage**: Add the --coverage flag to the test command to generate a code coverage report.
+- **Add Code Coverage:** Add the `--coverage` flag to the test command to generate a code coverage report.
-**Automate with GitHub Actions**: Create a .github/workflows directory with a YAML file to define a workflow for running tests and generating code coverage reports automatically on pull requests.
+- **Automate with GitHub Actions:** Create a `.github/workflows` directory with a YAML file to define a workflow for running tests and generating code coverage reports automatically on pull requests.
-**Enhance Workflow**: Use a GitHub Action to publish the code coverage report to pull requests and set a coverage threshold.
+- **Enhance Workflow:** Use a GitHub Action to publish the code coverage report to pull requests and set a coverage threshold.

-**8.3 Code Scanning **
+## 8.3 Code Scanning

-**Purpose**: Code scanning helps identify security vulnerabilities and coding errors in your GitHub repository.
-This ensures your code is secure and of high quality.
+**Purpose:** Code scanning helps identify security vulnerabilities and coding errors in your GitHub repository.

-**How It Works**
+**How It Works:**
-Queries and CodeQL: Code scanning uses queries to detect specific vulnerabilities.
+- **Queries and CodeQL:** Code scanning uses queries to detect specific vulnerabilities.
 CodeQL is the tool that generates a database representing your codebase and runs these queries.
-Custom Queries: You can use pre-written queries by GitHub experts or write your own to tailor the scanning to your needs.
+- **Custom Queries:** You can use pre-written queries by GitHub experts or write your own to tailor the scanning to your needs.

-**Setting Up Code Scanning**
+**Setting Up Code Scanning:**
-**Enabling Feature**: You need to enable code scanning in the repository settings.
+- **Enabling Feature:** You need to enable code scanning in the repository settings.
-**Default Setup:** By default, code scanning runs on each push to the default branch, on pull requests, and on a weekly schedule.
+- **Default Setup:** By default, code scanning runs on each push to the default branch, on pull requests, and on a weekly schedule.
-**Advanced Setup**: For more customization, you can configure advanced settings or run CodeQL CLI in an external CI system and upload results to GitHub.
+- **Advanced Setup:** For more customization, you can configure advanced settings or run CodeQL CLI in an external CI system and upload results to GitHub.

-**Alerts and Visualization**
+**Alerts and Visualization:**
-Alerts: When a vulnerability or error is found, an alert is created.
+- **Alerts:** When a vulnerability or error is found, an alert is created.
-Security Tab: You can view these alerts in the Security tab of your GitHub repository.
+- **Security Tab:** You can view these alerts in the Security tab of your GitHub repository.

-**Supported Languages**
-Languages: CodeQL supports several languages, including C, C++, C#, Go, Java, JavaScript, Python, Ruby, and Swift.
+**Supported Languages:** Languages that CodeQL supports include C, C++, C#, Go, Java, JavaScript, Python, Ruby, and Swift.

-**Practical Application**
-Integration: You can integrate third-party code scanning tools within GitHub Actions or external CI systems, making it flexible and adaptable to your workflow.
+**Practical Application Integration:** You can integrate third-party code scanning tools within GitHub Actions or external CI systems, making it flexible and adaptable to your workflow.

-**8.4 Dependabot**
+## 8.4 Dependabot

-**Purpose**: Dependabot helps keep your code's dependencies (libraries and packages your code relies on) up to date, ensuring your code is secure and runs smoothly.
+**Purpose:** Dependabot helps keep your code's dependencies up to date, ensuring your code is secure and runs smoothly.

-**How It Works:**
-Dependabot scans your repository for outdated dependencies.
-It creates pull requests to update these dependencies automatically.
+**How It Works:** Dependabot scans your repository for outdated dependencies and creates pull requests to update them automatically.

-You can configure it using a dependabot.yml file to specify settings like the package manager, update schedule, and reviewers **Security Updates:**
+**Settings:** You can configure it using a `dependabot.yml` file.

+**Updates:**
-Version Updates: Keeps all dependencies up to date, even if there are no known vulnerabilities.
+- **Version Updates:** Keeps all dependencies up to date, even if there are no known vulnerabilities.
-Security Updates: Specifically targets dependencies with known vulnerabilities and updates them to secure versions.
+- **Security Updates:** Specifically targets dependencies with known vulnerabilities and updates them to secure versions.

-**8.5 Secret Scanning**
+## 8.5 Secret Scanning

-**Purpose**: Secret scanning identifies sensitive information (like API keys, tokens, and private keys) that might have been accidentally committed to your repository.
+**Purpose:** Secret scanning identifies sensitive information that might have been accidentally committed to your repository.

-**How It Works:**
-It scans the entire Git history, including branches, issues, pull requests, and discussions.
-When it finds patterns matching known secrets, it creates alerts in the Security tab of your repository.
+**How It Works:** It scans the entire Git history for patterns matching known secrets and creates alerts in the Security tab.

-**8.6 CODEOWNERS File**
+## 8.6 CODEOWNERS File

-**Purpose**: The CODEOWNERS file is used to define the users or teams responsible for specific sections of code in your repository.
-This ensures that the right people review changes made to the code, improving code quality and accountability.
+**Purpose:** The CODEOWNERS file defines the users or teams responsible for specific sections of code.

-**File Location**: The CODEOWNERS file can be placed in one of the following directories in your repository:
+**Location:** The CODEOWNERS file can be placed in the root, `.github`, or `docs` directory.
-1)Root directory
-2).github directory
-3)docs directory

-**Structure and Rules**
+**Structure and Rules:**
-**File Naming**: The file must be named CODEOWNERS in capital letters.
+- **File Naming:** Must be named CODEOWNERS in capital letters.
-**Ownership Rules**: Each line in the CODEOWNERS file specifies a file path or pattern followed by one or more owners.
+- **Ownership Rules:** Each line specifies a file path or pattern followed by owners.

 **Example Patterns:**
-/ - The user repo-owner is the default owner of everything in the repository.
-/scripts/ - The users scripts-owner and anotheruser@email.com are the owners of any file in the scripts directory.
-/apps/* - The user someuser is the owner of all files in the apps directory, but not its subdirectories.
-*.js - The user js-owner is the owner of all JavaScript files in the repository. logs/ - The user log-owner is the owner of any directory named logs throughout the whole repository.

-**Precedence of Rules**
-If multiple patterns match a file or directory, the last one in the CODEOWNERS file takes precedence.

-**Permissions**
-Users or teams added to these rules must have explicit write access to the repository.

-**Set up code owners**
-1) Create a New Branch: Start by creating a new branch named add-codeowners in your repository.
-2) Add CODEOWNERS File: Create a CODEOWNERS file at the root of the repository and define the ownership rules, such as assigning the front-end-team to review changes to the CSS folder.
-3) Commit and Push Changes: Commit the changes, push the branch to GitHub, and create a pull request.
-4) Review and Merge: Review the pull request, ensure the correct users or teams have write access, and merge the changes.

-**8.7 Branch Protection Overview**
-Branch protection helps enforce certain workflows or set requirements that need to be met before changes can be pushed or merged to a branch, such as the main branch.
-This ensures that only approved and verified changes are integrated into important branches.

-**Creating Branch Protection Rules**
-**Location**: Branch protection rules are created in the repository settings.
-**Pattern Matching**: Use the fnmatch syntax (Unix shell-style wildcards like * and ?) to match branch name patterns with rules.
-For example:
-1) Matches all branches.
-2) *deploy* matches any branch containing the word "deploy".
-3) Test* matches any branch starting with "test".

-**Branch Protection Settings**
-1)Require Pull Request Reviews: Prevents pull requests from being merged until a specific number of reviewers approve the pull request.
-2)Require Status Checks: Ensures that all checks or statuses pass before collaborators can merge changes into the protected branch.
-3)Require Conversation Resolution: Ensures all comments are addressed or acknowledged before merging.
-4)Require Signed Commits: Enforces the use of a private cryptographic key (like GPG, SSH, or X509) to verify the source of changes.
-5)Require Linear History: Enforces the use of squash merge or rebase merge to maintain a linear history.
-6)Require Merge Queues: Automates pull request merges and ensures that a branch is never broken by incompatible changes.
-7)Require Successful Deployments: Ensures that changes deployed to a test environment are successful before merging to another branch.
-8)Lock Branch: Makes the branch read-only and prevents it from being deleted.
-9)Prevent Bypassing Settings: Stops administrators from bypassing the branch protection settings.
-10)Restrict Who Can Push: Defines which users, teams, or apps can push to a protected branch.
-11)Allow Force Pushes: Allows users to force push to a protected branch (disabled by default).
-12)Allow Deletions: Allows users to delete a protected branch (disabled by default).

-**Configure branch protection**
-Setting Up Branch Protection: Navigate to the repository settings, click on branches, and add a branch protection rule for the main branch.
-Protection Rules: You can require a pull request before merging, status checks to pass, signed commits, and conversation resolution.
-Approval Requirements: Set the number of required approvers and specify that reviews from code owners are necessary.
-Status Checks: Ensure branches are up-to-date before merging and specify jobs that need to pass (e.g., build and test annotations).
-Testing and Merging: Create a new branch, make changes, and observe how the protection rules enforce the workflow, including requiring successful tests and approvals before merging.
+- `/` - The user `repo-owner` is the default owner of everything in the repository.
+- `/scripts/` - The users `scripts-owner` and `anotheruser@email.com` are the owners of any file in the scripts directory.
+- `/apps/*` - The user `someuser` is the owner of all files in the apps directory, but not its subdirectories.
+- `*.js` - The user `js-owner` is the owner of all JavaScript files in the repository.
+- `logs/` - The user `log-owner` is the owner of any directory named logs throughout the whole repository.

+**Precedence of Rules:** The last pattern matching a file or directory takes precedence.

+**Permissions:** Users or teams must have write access to the repository.

+**Set up code owners:**
+1. **Create a New Branch:** Name it `add-codeowners`.
+2. **Add CODEOWNERS File:** Define ownership rules.
+3. **Commit and Push Changes:** Commit the changes, push the branch to GitHub, and create a pull request.
+4. **Review and Merge:** Ensure the correct users or teams have write access, and merge the changes.

+## 8.7 Branch Protection

+**Overview:** Branch protection enforces workflows and requirements before changes can be pushed or merged.

+**Creating Branch Protection Rules:**
+- **Location:** In the repository settings.
+- **Pattern Matching:** Use `fnmatch` syntax for branch name patterns.

+**Branch Protection Settings:**
+1. **Require Pull Request Reviews:** Prevents unapproved pull requests from being merged.
+2. **Require Status Checks:** Ensures checks pass before merging.
+3. **Require Conversation Resolution:** All comments must be addressed before merging.
+4. **Require Signed Commits:** Enforces the use of cryptographic keys for verification.
+5. **Require Linear History:** Maintains a linear history with squash or rebase merges.
+6. **Require Merge Queues:** Automates merges and ensures compatibility.
+7. **Require Successful Deployments:** Changes must be successful in test environments before merging.
+8. **Lock Branch:** Makes the branch read-only.
+9. **Prevent Bypassing Settings:** Stops administrators from bypassing settings.
+10. **Restrict Who Can Push:** Defines who can push to a protected branch.
+11. **Allow Force Pushes:** (Disabled by default).
+12. **Allow Deletions:** (Disabled by default).

+**Configure branch protection:**
+- **Setting Up:** Navigate to repository settings, branches, and add a rule for the main branch.
+- **Protection Rules:** You can set various requirements like pull request reviews and status checks.
+- **Testing and Merging:** Observe how rules enforce workflow during pull request creation.